gorkemsertgumec/meowdoro/README.md

-# Meowdoro 🐈
+# 🐈 Meowdoro

 ![Meowdoro](assets/meowdoro-banner.png)

-A tiny focus timer that lives in your Mac’s menu bar.
+A tiny focus companion that lives in your Mac’s menu bar.

-Meowdoro is a lightweight Pomodoro-style timer designed to help people stay focused without interrupting their workflow.

-Instead of opening another productivity app, Meowdoro sits directly in the macOS menu bar so starting a focus session takes only one click.

 ---

+## Why Meowdoro?

+I didn’t want another productivity tool.

+I wanted something that doesn’t feel like an app.

+Something that just sits there while you work.

-## Why I built this
+So I built Meowdoro.

-Most Pomodoro apps require opening a full window or switching context.

-I wanted a focus timer that stays out of the way and integrates directly into the macOS menu bar, making focus sessions effortless to start.

-Meowdoro was built as a small product experiment to explore minimal productivity tools.
+---

+## What is Meowdoro?

+Meowdoro is not just a timer.

+It’s a small presence in your menu bar that helps you focus without getting in your way.

+No setup.
+No friction.
+No interruptions.

+Just you, your work, and a tiny cat 🐈

 ---